Music Department Admission Requirements

 - Students seeking the Bachelor of Arts in Musical Theater

 Students are encouraged to audition at any time, preferably after submitting their admissions application form.
-Auditions will be considered beginning in November.
+Auditions will be considered beginning in November of the academic calendar year.

 There are three steps to audition: